jochenkohler/TKT4196_material/read_pre_0810.md

-Practical Class
+Lecture
 ===============

-04. October 2021, 10.15 R10 and 12.15 Landmålerhallen
+08. October 2021, 08.15 Landmålerhallen
 -----------------------------------------------------

-Implementing First Order Reliability Method (FORM)
+Recapturing basics of probability theory and statistics from an engineering perspective.

 Prepare:
 --------